iot-bridge-repository/iot-bridge-backend/README.md

 #### 5️⃣ Run seeders (Admin System)

+If you don't want to add a Admin System user, you can skip this step.

 To add a System Admin user to the database, add the following variables in .env:

 ```bash